New York's 88th State Assembly district

 New York's 88th State Assembly district is one of the 150 districts in the New York State Assembly.
 It has been represented by Democrat Amy Paulin since 2000.

 Geography

 District 88 is in Westchester County.
 It contains Scarsdale, Eastchester, Tuckahoe, Bronxville, Pelham, Pelham Manor, and parts of New Rochelle and White Plains.

+The district is entirely within New York's 16th congressional district, and partially overlaps the 34th and 37th districts of the New York State Senate.